 Some foreign banks take up to a 4 percent cut of the entire transfer in the form of unfavorable exchange rates when you let them do the conversion from your home currency to Thai baht.

-The solution to that is: Don’t.
-Ask your bank to send the amount in your home currency.
-Then ensure the money gets sent to a Bangkok Bank account (they have the best conversion rate for inbound transfers).
+The solution is simple: don’t let them.
+Ask your bank to send the amount in your home currency, then make sure the money goes to a Bangkok Bank account, which tends to offer the best conversion rates for inbound transfers.

-For amounts less than THB400,000, you’ll be better off using an online money transfer service due to the inbound fee charged by Bangkok Bank.
+For amounts less than THB400,000, you’ll be better off using an online money transfer service, since Bangkok Bank charges an inbound fee that outweighs its rate advantage on smaller sums.

-However, for very large transactions, the slightly better exchange rate provided by Bangkok Bank makes up for the fixed fee charged by them.
+For very large transactions, Bangkok Bank’s slightly better exchange rate makes up for that fixed fee.

 Current Exchange Rates for Thailand

-Although every money transfer service provider will show you the current Thailand exchange rate you’re getting, it doesn’t mean that rate is necessarily the best one available.
+Although every money transfer service provider will show you the current Thailand exchange rate you’re getting, that doesn’t mean it’s the best one available.
+Check the mid-market exchange rate for Thai Baht on XE.com and compare it with what your money transfer service is offering you.

-Keep in mind that these are mid-market rates.
-This means you’ll never get that rate.
-But your goal is to get as close to it as possible.
+Keep in mind that these are mid-market rates, so you’ll never get exactly that rate.
+Your goal is to get as close to it as possible.

 Requirements to Send Money to Thailand

-In order to send money to Thailand, you need a bank to send money from and a Thai bank account to send money to.
-If you go the online route, you also need an online money transfer service like Wise.
-In this case, you need to provide your personal details and proof of ID, such as a passport, to set up an account.
+To send money to Thailand, you need a bank to send from and a Thai bank account to receive into.
+If you go the online route, you also need to sign up with a money transfer service like Wise.
+That means providing your personal details and proof of ID, such as a passport, to open an account.

 - recipient’s name